ThinkGeo/Mobile-Maps/quick-start-guide/QuickStartGuide_Maui_VS/README.md

 using ThinkGeo.UI.Maui;
 ```

 Add the following code to the MapView_OnSizeChanged event, which is triggered when the map view is fully loaded and ready to use.
-(The key passed in ThinkGeoCloudVectorMapsOverlay is for test only, you can apply for your own key from [ThinkGeo Cloud](https://cloud.thinkgeo.com/clients.html))
+(The key passed in ThinkGeoVectorOverlay is for test only, you can apply for your own key from [ThinkGeo Cloud](https://cloud.thinkgeo.com/clients.html))

 We have set up a tile cache for the base overlay to improve performance.
 The cache retrieves tiles from the local disk instead of downloading them from the internet each time they are needed.